JamesM9/RW-CC/docs/en/projects.md

-# Clover-based projects
+# droid-based projects

-Clover drone kit is widely used in design activities.
+droid drone kit is widely used in design activities.
 This section contains user articles describing the implemented projects.